Lighting Landmarks Across Canada Shine Blue for World Asthma Day & Asthma Awareness Month

 At Asthma Canada, we’re dedicated to helping the 4.6 million Canadians living with asthma lead healthy, symptom-free lives.
 But right now, 1 in 2 people with asthma in Canada have uncontrolled asthma—and many don’t even realize it.
 That means millions are living at risk of serious health issues, emergency room visits, and limitations in their daily lives.

-This Asthma Awareness Month, we’re asking you to take action and A.C.T. on Asthma.
+During Asthma Awareness Month and beyond, we’re asking you to take action and A.C.T. on Asthma.

 Here’s how you can A.C.T.: